 Assessing Special Educational Needs

 Class Teachers, Support Staff, Parents/Carers and the learner themselves will be the first to notice a difficulty with learning.
 At All Saints staff ensure that assessment of educational needs, directly involves the learner, their parents/carer and of course their Teacher.
-The Special Educational Needs Co-ordinator (SENC0) will also support with the identification of barriers to learning.
+The Special Educational Needs Disability Co-ordinator (SENDC0) will also support with the identification of barriers to learning.
 For some learners we may want to seek advice from specialist teams.
-At All Saints, St. Andrew’s and Hapton we have access to various specialist services including those provided by Norfolk County Council.
+At The Saints Federation we have access to various specialist services including those provided by Norfolk County Council.

 Supporting Learners with Special Educational Needs